Statement of Purpose

 No written or oral permission is necessary to reproduce a table, a figure, or an excerpt of fewer than 500 words from this journal or to make photocopies for classroom use.
 Authors are granted permission, without fee, to photocopy their own material.
 Copies must include a full and accurate bibliographic citation and the following credit line: "Copyright [year] by Race, Gender & Class, reproduced with permission from the publisher."
 Written permission must be obtained to reproduce or reprint material in circumstance other than those just described.
 Please direct requests for permission or for further information on policies and fees to the Race, Gender & Class Editor.

-Race, Gender & Class 2014 Conference.
+Race, Gender & Class 2015 Conference.
 Guest edited by Jean Ait Belkhir, Southern University at New Orleans, and Christiane Charlemaine.
-For further information please contact by email: firstname.lastname@example.org
+For further information please contact us by email at firstname.lastname@example.org.

 A Race, Gender, and Class Progressive Approach.
 Edited by Jean Ait Belkhir, Southern University at New Orleans.
 RGC Book Series.
 For further information please contact by email: email@example.com.